“Just a small town girl, living in a lonely world”

 “Well then, there, Diane, we ought to run off to the city,” Diane says “Baby, you ain’t missing nothing”

-If you aren’t a nightlife person and aren’t in a career that is only based in big cities, you aren’t missing much by living in a small town.
-And because you can save so much money, it’s worth checking out.
+If you aren’t a nightlife person and aren’t in a career only available in big cities, you won’t miss much by living in a small town.
+And because you can save so much money, it’s worth considering.